Phishing

 Treat any email message from a Duke employee not originating from a duke.edu email address with suspicion.

-If you receive such an email and are asked to purchase gift cards or asked to transfer funds via wire, please do not respond, and report the issue either using the "Report Phish to Duke" button in the OWA / Outlook clients to facilitate automated investigation and response.
+If you receive such an email asking to purchase gift cards or transfer funds via wire, DO NOT respond, and report using the "Report Messaging" button in the OWA / Outlook clients to facilitate automated investigation and response.

-If you received a message like this and replied with any personal information, money or gift cards, please contact the IT Security Office at security@duke.edu.
+If you received a message like this and replied with any personal information, money, or gift cards, contact the IT Security Office at security@duke.edu

 What the Attackers Say

-The reality is, these attackers have harvested real email addresses and passwords from various data breaches.
-In many cases the passwords listed are old, but may still be valid or in use by the individuals for other websites/services.
+The reality is these attackers have harvested real email addresses and passwords from various data breaches.
+In many cases the passwords listed are old but may still be valid or in use by individuals for other websites/services.
 (This is a security vulnerability known as password re-use.)

 Key Actions